-Impact fees are used by the local government to pay for public services like water treatment, roads, parks, schools, fire stations, utilities, and
+Impact fees are used by the local government to pay for public services like water treatment, roads, parks, schools, fire stations, utilities, and transportation.

 Each municipality in Florida has its own set of impact fees:

 Hillsborough County has three impact fees (parks, schools and fire systems), plus a mobility fee for transportation:

 Pasco County’s fees are similar to Hillsborough but also include hurricane and library:

 Impact fees are paid one time, usually at the same time as the building permit.